Mercer-Robotics-Club/High_Accuracy_GPS/Hardware/Hardware.md

 </p>

 ## Rover Batteries
 The rover batteries we used are 2 LiPo Batteries which are both 5200 mAh at 7.4 V and 35 C. A picture of one of the batteries is shown below.
-We did not do any testing on whether these batteries we best for our application as these were already included in the Rover setup when given to us.
-They worked right from powering on and we decided not to do any more research/changes on the battery.

 <p align = "center">
   <img src = "https://github.com/Mercer-Robotics-Club/High_Accuracy_GPS/blob/main/Hardware/Images/20220331_130618.jpg" />
 </p>

+We did not do any testing on whether these batteries we best for our application as these were already included in the Rover setup when given to us.
+They worked right from powering on and we decided not to do any more research/changes on the battery.

 ## Rover Wiring
-In terms of wiring on the rover, I have included a graphic showing the different components of the rover wired together below. ***
+In terms of wiring on the rover, I have included a graphic showing the different components of the rover wired together below. (!!! include wiring setup for the low accuracy testing and high accuracy testing --Real pictures and diagrams for both!!!!)

 ## Pixhawk Microcontroller